 Below Saskia Holleman.
 The reincarnation of Mata Hari, her fellow-citizen.
-Saskia, born in 1945 in the city Leeuwarden in province Friesland, the Netherlands.
+Saskia, born in 1945 in the city of Leeuwarden in province Friesland.
 Standing naked in milky grasslands with Holstein-Friesian cows.
 In every detail the scenery you will be immersed into when hiking the Frisian Coast Trail.
 It is a pamphlet of the former Dutch Pacifist Socialist Party (PSP) for the general-elections campaign in 1971.

 We do not show you this pamphlet in order to (re)start a popular discussion about politics and populism.
 That would be too easy.
-Nor do we show this fifty-years-old pamphlet to be punished by Mark Zuckerberg; author of this blog post was already banned twice for a week from Facebook after showing this pamphlet of the early ’70s.
-No, we show it merely to illustrate the topic of our post, namely: are the women of Frisia free?
+Nor do we show this fifty-years-old pamphlet to be punished by Mark Zuckerberg again; author of this blog post was already banned twice for a week from Facebook after showing this pamphlet of the early ’70s.
+No, we merely show it to illustrate the topic of our post, namely: Are the women of Frisia free?
 More precise; did women have a more equal position in (early) Frisian society?
-Regularly the Frisians claim women always held a strong position in their society.
-Suggesting the Frisians have a more feminine, non-macho culture.
+Regularly, Frisians claim women always held a strong position in their society.
+Suggesting Frisians have a more feminine, non-macho culture.
 Is this true or false?

 In this post the term ‘Frisian’ is used for persons born in areas referred to as Frisian at the time they were born, since what is considered and named ‘Frisian’ shifted over time.
 Yes, Frisian (and therefore Dutch and German partly too) identity is difficult to pin down, and would justify a separate long read.
 Although, that would be near politics.
 We will not do that.

 Back to the topic of this blog post.